The Revölution by Night

-The Revölution by Night is the ninth studio album by American hard rock band Blue Öyster Cult, released on November 8, 1983.
+The Revölution by Night is the ninth studio album by American rock band Blue Öyster Cult, released on November 8, 1983.
 The album was intended to capitalize on the success of Fire of Unknown Origin two years prior, hence the blend of straight-ahead rock and pop elements.
 This was the first BÖC album not to feature all of the band's classic members, drummer Albert Bouchard having been fired during the previous tour and replaced by roadie Rick Downey.

 In contrast to the success of Fire of Unknown Origin, the album failed to go Gold in the United States.